- Home - Hiking Trails - LA Mountain Hikes Hike the Three T’s Trail

 Google Maps trailhead:

 Ice House Canyon Rd, Mt Baldy, CA, 91759, USA The Three T's Trail hike trailhead is in Mt Baldy, about 1 hour east of downtown LA.
 After climbing up to Icehouse Saddle, the Three Tee's Trail follows the ridge line down to Baldy Notch.
 From there it's all downhill.
 There's a lot of climbing on this hike.
 The toughest climb is the one to Telegraph Peak (in the middle).
-Interactive Map Three T's Trail Hike Map Downloads View a Printable PDF Hike Map Download the Hike GPX File Gear for the Three T's Trail Hike Hey - it's a great time to get gear at REI (until May 29th) - they're having a big sale, with gear up to 30% off.
-And if you're an REI member, you can get 20% off one full-price item and 20% off one REI Garage item.
-Use coupon code: ANNV17 Click here to check out the REI sale page The best hydration daypack out there.
+Interactive Map Three T's Trail Hike Map Downloads View a Printable PDF Hike Map Download the Hike GPX File Gear for the Three T's Trail Hike The best hydration daypack out there.
 The CamelBak Fourteener has been perfect on hikes of all distances (including Mt Whitney and Cactus to Clouds).
-It's light, has plenty of room for super-food snacks, extra layers, hiking gear, and comes with a 3 liter water bladder.
+It's light, has plenty of room for snacks, extra layers, hiking gear, and comes with a 3 liter water bladder.
 I also like the raised sweat pads on the back that keep your back dry.
 It's the perfect blend of high-tech, durability, and simplicity.
 I've got hundreds of hours on it and still love it.
 CamelBak Fourteener Reviews My favorite hiking boot of all time.
-The La Sportiva Synthesis (for men and women) are waterproof, super-light, have incredible grip, and won a Backpacker Magazine Editor's Choice Award ( my review here).
+The La Sportiva Synthesis (for women and men) are waterproof, super-light, have incredible grip, and won a Backpacker Magazine Editor's Choice Award ( my review here).
 I've gone through a lot of boots and these are my favorite.
 They feel like comfortable sneakers with the protection of hiking boots.
 La Sportiva Hiking Boot Reviews Don't hike without this in your backpack.
 It's a GPS emergency beacon and can save your life ( more on that here).
 On the trail, you're often out of cell phone range, and even something as simple as a twisted ankle could become a life and death situation.
 This beacon works where cell phones don't and is the size of a fist.
 Just press a button and help is on the way.
 Your life is worth every penny.
 ACR GPS Beacon Reviews Be prepared!
-And don't forget to My complete list of hiking gear and survival kit contents is here, check it out! check out REI outlet for great gear for a fraction of the full price.
+My complete list of hiking gear and survival kit contents is here, check it out!
+Help support this site by checking out REI outlet for great gear for a fraction of the full price.
 Three T's Trail Hike Directions What to Expect These directions are for a loop hike.
 It’s designed to let you take in the beauty of the Three Tee’s Trail and then have a nice long descent back to your car.
 If you want to avoid the more developed portions of the hike, simply hike to Telegraph Peak and return the way you came.
 The Three T’s peaks are Timber Mountain (elevation 8,303ft), Telegraph Peak (elevation 8,985ft), and Thunder Mountain (elevation 8,587ft).
 Thunder Mountain is the least scenic.
 This is a long, tough hike.
 Don’t attempt it if you haven’t done long mountain hikes and if you don’t have a good level of fitness.
 Start very early to avoid the heat in summer.
 Likewise, if there’s snow and ice on the route, don’t attempt it unless you have winter hiking and mountaineering experience.
 Telegraph Peak is a great place for a lunch or snack break.
 You can also eat at the restaurant at Baldy Notch on the way down.
 You need a parking pass for the Icehouse Canyon Trailhead lot.
 I use the affordable National Parks Pass, which gets me in every park, monument, and national forest.
 You can also use a (Southern California only) Adventure Pass, or buy a $5 day permit from the visitor’s center.
 Turn by Turn Directions The hike starts at the end of the Icehouse Canyon Trailhead parking lot.
 Don’t forget to display your parking pass on your dashboard.
 The Icehouse Canyon Trailhead parking lot has bathrooms.
 Not the prettiest but they work.
 Look for this trail sign at the start of the trail.
 You’ll be hiking to Ice House Saddle.
 Before you hike, you need to fill out a free permit.
 The permits are located in the small brown box between the hiking boards at the trailhead.
 Filling out the permit is pretty simple, just follow instructions.
 If there are no forms left, grab a napkin or piece of paper from your car and do your best.
 You can also get more permits at the visitor’s center.
 Drop the white copy of the permit in the side of the box, and keep the yellow copy on you until you’re done with the hike.
 The Icehouse Saddle trail starts climbing along Icehouse Creek right away.
 Avoid any small side trails to the right that head down to the creek.
 There are some private cabins down here.
 Respect people’s property and stay on the trail.
 Keep your eyes open for old ruins of cabins as well.
 About 1 mile in you come to the Chapman Trail junction.
 Stay straight to Icehouse Saddle.
 The trail is well marked with signs.
 At just under 2 miles in, you reach the border with the Cucamonga Wilderness.
 Just keep going straight.
 You’ll notice the scenery starts to change around this point and feels more alpine.
 The trail starts to climb on a series of switchbacks.
 Avoid any small side trails and stay on the switchbacks.
 Easy to miss a turn when you’re working hard and your head is down.
 Don’t forget to turn around and take in the mountain views.
 Even on this first section, you’ve climbed quite a bit.
 Eventually you’ll reach the junction with the Chapman Trail.
 Hike to the right towards Icehouse Saddle.
 You made it to Icehouse Saddle!
 This is a big trail junction and a great place to refuel.
 The Three T’s Trail is the hard left when you reach the saddle.
 All of the trails here are well marked.

 If you want to do some other great hikes from Icehouse Saddle, check out my directions for